 Detroit builds things—cars, of course, but plenty more.
-Since the early 1900s, Detroit has had one of the largest concentrations of factories in the country, and this industrial muscle continues to give Detroit, increasingly popular with tourists, its style, look and pace.
+Since the early 1900s, Detroit has had one of the largest concentrations of factories in the country, and this industrial muscle continues to give Detroit its style, look and pace.

 These industries have also given Detroit a lingering reputation as a rust-belt relic plagued with crime, a declining population and racial divisions.
 However, Detroit has begun to retool itself into a healthier urban center with greater tourism appeal.

 New businesses, residential developments, and arts and entertainment ventures, mainly in downtown Detroit, are contributing to a renewed optimism.
 Many of Detroit's historic structures have been renovated and converted into living spaces.
-Bars and restaurants have sprouted up on blocks that were once dormant, creating a sense of community where there had been none.
+Bars and restaurants have sprouted up on blocks that were once dormant, creating a renewed sense of community.

-The impressive Compuware headquarters marks Detroit's new focus on high tech over industry.
-Casinos and world-class sporting events have sparked a flurry of development and breathed new life and tourism appeal into several sections of downtown Detroit.
+The impressive Compuware World Headquarters marks Detroit's increased focus on high tech over industry.
+Casinos and world-class sporting events have also sparked a flurry of development and breathed new life and tourism appeal into several sections of downtown Detroit.

 Jefferson Avenue runs parallel to the river, and numerous downtown landmarks are situated there, including the Renaissance Center, the TCF Center and Belle Isle.
 Residents use Woodward Avenue, which runs perpendicular to Jefferson and cuts through the center of downtown, to demarcate the east and west sides of the city and its suburbs.